-The Quality Assurance Program within WisDOT's Bridge Inspection Program has numerous components, which cover the oversight responsibilities assigned to WisDOT's Bureau of Structures and its regions.
+The Quality Assurance Program within WisDOT's Bridge Inspection Program has numerous components, which cover the oversight responsibilities assigned to WisDOT's BOS and its regions.
+WisDOT's BOS Bridge Inspection Unit Supervisors will lead the Quality Assurance Program.

 - Quality Assurance Field Reviews WisDOT utilizes various types of field reviews to assess the quality of inspection personnel, processes, and reports.
-These reviews are comprised of a sampling of completed inspections and may vary in scope, scale, frequency, and selection criteria.
-Where prudent, load rating reviews will be performed. - Quality Assurance DT Form Every Quality Assurance Field Review will be documented using a standardized quality assurance form (WisDOT DT 2003).
+These reviews are comprised of a sampling of completed inspections and may vary in scope, scale, interval, and selection criteria.
+Where prudent, load rating reviews will be performed. - Quality Assurance DT Form Every Quality Assurance Field Review will be documented using a standardized quality assurance form (WisDOT DT2003).
 This form will include the type of field review, the adequacy of quality control documentation, a narrative on subject's performance, and detailed analysis of inspection report data. - 3.
 Field Review Summary Report Quality Assurance Field Reviews within each year will be summarized in a concise report that documents the trends of current inspection practices while highlighting any potential opportunities for improvement. - 4.
 Disqualification and Requalification Procedures